-Improvements to the Orlando South interchange include improvements to Florida's Turnpike and the Beachline Expressway, ramps connecting these facilities, All Electronic Tolling (AET) and surface street ramp modifications that are described below.
+Improvements to the Orlando South interchange include improvements to Florida's Turnpike and the Beachline Expressway, ramps connecting these facilities, AET and surface street ramp modifications that are described below.

-- Systems ramps improvements include: - New Directional General Toll Lane (GTL) systems ramps. - Ramp braiding along the Beachline Expressway between John Young Parkway (CR 423) and Consulate Drive to preclude adverse weaving. - Ramp braiding along Florida's Turnpike between the new reliever interchange at Florida's Turnpike/Taft Vineland Road interchange and the Beachline Expressway to preclude adverse weaving. - o Additional auxiliary lanes between interchanges to improve traffic operations: - Southbound (SB) Florida's Turnpike between the exit to the Beachline Expressway and the entry from Sand Lake Road (SR 482). - Eastbound (EB) and Westbound (WB) Beachline Expressway between Florida's Turnpike and the new reliever interchange at Beachline Expressway/Voltaire Drive Extension. - Realignment of the Beachline Expressway to provide longer spans for a 10-lane Florida's Turnpike typical section. - Raising the Florida's Turnpike profile between the Beachline Expressway and Sand Lake Road to provide base clearance. - New AET gantries on NB Florida's Turnpike entry and SB Florida's Turnpike exit ramps.
+- Systems ramps improvements include: - New Directional GTL systems ramps. - Ramp braiding in both directions along the Beachline Expressway between John Young Parkway and Consulate Drive to preclude adverse weaving. - Ramp braiding in both directions along Florida's Turnpike between the new reliever interchange at Florida's Turnpike/Taft Vineland Road interchange and the Beachline Expressway to preclude adverse weaving. - Additional auxiliary lanes between interchanges to improve traffic operations: - SB Florida's Turnpike between the exit to the Beachline Expressway and the entry from Sand Lake Road. - EB and WB Beachline Expressway between Florida's Turnpike and the new reliever interchange at Beachline Expressway/Voltaire Drive Extension. - Realignment of the Beachline Expressway to provide longer spans for a ten-lane Florida's Turnpike typical section. - Raising the Florida's Turnpike profile between the Beachline Expressway and Sand Lake Road to provide minimum base clearance to meet design criteria. - New AET gantries on NB Florida's Turnpike entry and SB Florida's Turnpike exit ramps.